The Governing Body of The Aspire Learning Federation

 - one appointed local authority governor

-- two parent governors, elected by parents at the school
+- two parent governors, elected by parents of the federation schools

-- six co-opted governors, appointed by the governing body
+- eight co-opted governors, appointed by the governing body

-If you are interested in becoming a school governor please contact the Chair of Governors; Lorraine Earle via the school office email firstname.lastname@example.org
+If you are interested in becoming a school governor, please contact the Chair of Governors; Lorraine Earle, via your school office or by email firstname.lastname@example.org

-Minutes - to be requested via the school office
+Minutes - to be requested via your school office